abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

    binding power of the next token (to the right) is compared to the current subexpression on the left's precedence or right binding power.

-In particular, the while loop continues getting tokens and calling their tail handler functions until the subexpression precedence ``subexp_prec`` is less than the prec of the upcoming token, given by ``lex.peek().prec()``.
-You can think of the loop ending when the power of the subexpression to bind to the right and get another token (the subexpression's precedence) is not strong enough to overcome the power of the next token to bind to the left (the next token's prec value).
-The subexpression ends when that occurs, and the result ``processed_left`` is returned.
+In particular, the while loop continues consuming tokens and calling their tail handler functions until the subexpression precedence ``subexp_prec`` is less than the precedence of the upcoming token, given by ``lex.peek().prec()``.
+You can think of the loop ending when the power of the subexpression to bind to the right and get another token (the subexpression's precedence) is not strong enough to overcome the power of the next token to bind to the left (the next token's token precedence value).
+The subexpression ends when that occurs, and ``processed_left`` is returned as the resulting subtree for the subexpression.

-The initial call of ``recursive_parse`` from ``parse`` always starts with a subexpression precedence of 0.
-Literal tokens and the end token always have a token precedence of 0, so subexpressions always end when the next token is the end token or the next token is a literal token.
-That makes sense, since all subexpressions need to end on the end token, and literal tokens form their own subexpressions, i.e., subtrees (leaves) of the parse tree.
+The initial call of ``recursive_parse`` from ``parse`` always starts with a precedence of 0 for the full expression.
+Literal tokens and the end token always have a token precedence of 0, and those are the only tokens with that precedence.
+So the full expression always ends when the next token is the end token or the next token is a literal token, and the latter is an error condition (unless multi-expression parsing is being used).

-Generally, any token with only a head handler definition must have a prec of 0.
+Generally, any token with only a head handler definition has a token precedence of 0 and any token with a tail handler definition has a precedence greater than
-Only tokens which have a tail handler ever use the token prec value.
-The prec of a token with a tail *must* be greater than 0, or else it will always fail the test in the while loop of ``recursive_parse`` and thus never be called (since tail handlers are only called inside the while loop).
+0. This can be seen in the while loop of ``recursive_parse``: Since tail handlers are only called inside the while loop the precedence of a token with a tail *must* be greater than 0, or else it will always fail the test and thus will never be called.
+A token with only a head handler that does pass the test will not have a tail handler to call.

 This completes the discussion of the higher-level top-down recursion routines ``parse`` and ``recursive_parse``.
-You might have noticed, though, that there are no explicit recursive calls to ``recursive_parse``.
-This is because the recursion is really a mutual recursion: the head and tail handlers can call ``recursive_parse`` to evaluate subexpressions, and, in turn, the ``recursive_parse`` function is the only place where head and tail handlers are called.

-In the next section we discuss the head and tail handlers, to complete the recursion.
+The next section discusses head and tail handlers, to complete the mutual recursion.

 .. topic:: Some notes on this subsection.

+   - In the current implementation the ``recursive_parse`` function is a method of the class which represents tokens.
+This is not necessary, since it is essentially a static function.
+The namespace is convenient, though, since ``recursive_parse`` is generally called from handler functions which are passed a token instance as an argument.
+This also allows the lexer to be looked up rather than explicitly passed since tokens know the lexer that produced them.

    - The current implementation of ``recursive_parse`` in this package is actually a generalization which calls ``head_dispatcher`` instead of